Beating Murphy’s Law – prevent disaster by preparing for common business problems

 1. Business security

-Training and monitoring staff helps, as does a strict password regime where employees passwords are changed regularly.
+In addition, training and monitoring staff helps, as does a strict password regime where employees passwords are changed regularly.

 However, the EU General Data Protection Regulation (GDPR) is the €20,000,000 elephant coming in the door.
 With fines that are designed to bite, and bite hard, your start-up must be in compliance by 25th May, or face the possibility of penalties that will break your bank account.